 The Language Center offers non-credit courses in English Language Skills, foreign languages, and American Sign Language (ASL) for students who wish to improve their language skills.

-Our 2015 Winterim is the perfect time to focus on your language skills.
-If you want to hone your proficiency in English, a Foreign Language, or American Sign Language, we have classes to meet your needs.
+Our 2016 Winterim is the perfect time to focus on your language skills.
+If you want to sharpen your proficiency in English, Italian or Spanish language, we have classes to meet your needs.
 Be sure to register as soon as possible.
-Our registration deadline for our Winter classes is December 22nd.
-Simply come to our office in F 309, or mail in a completed and signed form with your payment.
+Our registration deadline for our Winter classes is December 29.
+Simply come to our office in F309, mail in a completed and signed form with your payment or use our new secure fax system with your credit card payment.

 NCC’s Language Center of Lifelong Learning English Language Skills classes are specifically designed for non-Native English speakers.
 New English Language students or students who have not attended our English classes for 1 year or more should make an appointment so we can asses your skills and place you into the correct class level.
 English Language classes are designed to meet different student needs.
 The core curriculum includes: English Language Skills, levels 1-4.
 In addition to our core classes, English language students may take elective classes